ParthoSarothiDas/geo_quiz_app/README.md

-# 🌍 Geography Quiz App with Streamlit
+# 🌍 Geography Quiz App with Streamlit  [👉 GO TO WEBSITE](https://abhikgeo.streamlit.app/)

 Welcome to the **Geography Quiz App**, an interactive and educational web application built with **Streamlit** and **Pandas**.
 This app helps users test and improve their knowledge of world capitals and continents in a fun and gamified way!